sahmad98/DTMF-detector-/README.md

 1. generate_tone.m -- For generating tones of any frequency

 2. goertzel_algo.m -- Implementation of goertzel algorithm for detecting power of particular frequency in any sequence.

+3. dtmf.m -- Interactive GUI for demostration of Project.